gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 * [Comparison to Tokens](#comparison-to-tokens "wikilink")

 Additionally, Gridcoin's system of scrapers (often called "oracles") offers a scalable system that minimizes that amount of centralization.
-In fact, it was one of the first cryptocurrencies to implement a federated oracle system.
 Scrapers get BOINC statistics (which determine rewards) from the projects and then compress them down to only the useful stats --- reducing data sent and stored.
 The wallet compares the data from each scraper against each other limiting the trust needed.
 Scrapers are